SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

 There are a few key sequences which are worth examining on a global level.
 The one that is most interesting is how a supporting object is constructed and how its task is spun up.    [project sequence document](./docs/project_sequences.md)

 ## State Transition Program Flow
-One of the basic premises of development in a predominately cooperative multitasking system is that the processes (tasks) must yield back to the operating system's scheduler on a regular basis frequently enough to supply enough processor time to service all tasks.
+One of the basic premises of development in a predominately cooperative multitasking system is that the threads (tasks) must yield back to the operating system's scheduler on a regular basis frequently enough to supply enough processor time to service all tasks.
 If any task doesn't yield, the system will starve of CPU time and the watchdog timer will expire causing a core panic followed by a reboot.
 If you have worked for any length of time with Esp32 and FreeRTOS, you have seen the watchdog timer many times (as well as stack overflows).

+However, as you may know, freeRTOS by default configures a new project as preemptive mulitasking.
+So, why do we see watchdogs timers expiring when we don't cooperativly release back to the scheduler?
+This may be confusing to some developers but the explaination is not very complex.

 A strong development approach must include a smart, efficient, and easily understood way to complete discrete  work and systematically yield to freeRTOS.
 There may be several approaches to solving this problem, but one well known approach is to use state transition modeling.